-- a.
-Assemblies should obviously be in pairs, i.e. identical location on both the right and left rail. - b.
-The first pair (from the water end of the ramp) should be close to the water end of the rail. - c.
+a.
+Assemblies should obviously be in pairs, i.e. identical location on both the right and left rail.

+b.
+The first pair (from the water end of the ramp) should be close to the water end of the rail.

+c.
 Roller assembly pairs should be spaced more closely together where watercraft weight is greater.
 Pay particular attention those areas below the motor.
 If you have constructed a ramp with extended length be aware that a heavy stern may pass over several feet of the ramp.
-Additional roller assemblies are available for purchase. - d.
+Additional roller assemblies are available for purchase. d.
 Generally speaking, your watercraft will be totally supported over the aft 2/3s to 3/4s of the hull.
 This is because the bow starts sloping upward and also the weight of the motor results in a center of gravity more toward the stern.

 e.
-If you have a Model 1200, use the template to mark the hole locations and drill small pilot holes, followed by a 3/8" or slightly larger hole.
-If you don't have a template, be sure to line up apex of the bracket angle to the top of the board as shown.
+If you have a trailer you may use the location of the bunks as a general guide.

+f.
+If you have a Model 1200, be sure to line up apex of the bracket angle to the top of the board as shown.
 Try to drill at a perpendicular angle to the face of the board.
 Many drills come with a square angle guide.